stackbuilders/tutorials/tutorials/serverless/single-table-design/tutorial.md

 For the pet project, the following additional fields and GSIs were created:

-**GSI** **Relations**: This one uses the SK as PK and “auxiliar” as SK.
+**GSI** **Relations**: This one uses the SK as PK and “auxiliary” as SK.
 This makes it easy to solve the access patterns like: Get all products by make, by category, get all quotations by make, category, product.

-As you can see the “auxiliar” field has values like Audi#A4, or MAKE#123#CATEGORY#123#PRODUCT#123.
+As you can see the “yy” field has values like Audi#A4, or MAKE#123#CATEGORY#123#PRODUCT#123.
 This also has a purpose, which is to be able to query using CONTAINS or BEGINS with.

 To have all the keys in one field makes it easy to solve the access patterns described above.